Aishu-1503/ai-visual-storyteller/README.md

 An intelligent storytelling website that brings stories to life using the power of artificial intelligence.

-This project integrates advanced natural language processing, speech synthesis, and AI image generation to deliver an immersive storytelling experience.
+This project integrates advanced natural language processing(NLP), speech synthesis, and AI image generation to deliver an immersive storytelling experience.
 Users provide a short input or theme, and the system automatically:

 - Generates a creative story using **Cohere's NLP API**
 - Converts the story into lifelike speech using **ElevenLabs' voice synthesis**